airbrake/airbrake-ios/README.markdown

 - `HTNotifierAppStoreEnvironment`
 - `HTNotifierReleaseEnvironment`

-It also provides an environment called `HTNotifierReleaseEnvironment` which will set the environment to release or development depending on the presence of the DEBUG macro
+It also provides an environment called `HTNotifierAutomaticEnvironment` which will set the environment to release or development depending on the presence of the DEBUG macro

 #Debugging